Alaricdragon/Starlords_Temp/theManyReadmes/LORD_JSON.md

   * 'ship_Json_Object' is a jsonObject structured as follows:
     * "script": String. [not required] a class path to a '__' class. handles anything you might need a custom script for in this section.
     * "variant": String. [required] the variant ID of the ship.
+    * "idOverride": String. replaces the 'variant' of a ship in the context of the 'required' json object. useful if you happen to have more then one ship in your Fleet_Json_Object of the same variantID (something that can happen if you want more then one ship of the same variant with different officers.)
     * "SMods": is a 'sMods_Json_Object' object [not required]
     * "officers": is a JSonArray of 'person_Json_Object' objects [not required]
     * "priority": Double [not required]. is the priority of this ship variant being built. default is zero. a 'Fleet_JSon_Object' will always try to build the ship with the highest priority regardless of context.
     * "required": JSonObject [not required]. is structured as:
       * "variantID": Double. is the 'variantID' that must be in the fleet, and the number of them, per 1 of this ship.
+    * "min": JSonObject [not required] is structured as:
+      * "variantID/idOverride": double. the number of this ship is less then 'double * variantID', increase the priroity of building this ship to 1000, effectively making this ship produce itself first.
+    * "max": JSonObject [not required] is structured as:
+      * "variantID/idOverride": double. the number of this ship is equal or greater then 'double * variantID', decrease the priority of building this ship to -1000, effectively making this ship never be produced.
   * 'sMods_Json_Object' is a boolean were 'false' will force this ship / ships not to have Smods, || is a jsonObject structured as follows:
     * "sModsID": Integer || JSonObject.
 SModsID is the hullmod you want to SMods.
 Integer is the 'wieght' of a given Smod being added.
 JSonObject
       * "script": String. [required] a classpath to a '__' class. handles the Smod installation, and ship modification.